am1983/HerokuNetcoreTestApp/README.md

 4) Pushed container image to heroku container registry: heroku container:push -a heroku-netcore-test-app web
 5) Released container image (released to "prod", basically): heroku container:release -a heroku-netcore-test-app web
 6) Profit! http://heroku-netcore-test-app.herokuapp.com/

-But then I totally fucked up and did a git reset --hard because I was trying to unstage stuff like an idiot.
-So.. that happened.